Date of constitution (last amended): September 2020

 (ii) give the member at least 21 clear days notice in which to make representations to the charity trustees as to why they should not be have their membership suspended;

-(iv) consider, at that meeting, any representations which the member makes as to why the member should not be removed; and
+(iii) consider, at a meeting of the TG, any representations as to why the member should not be removed; and

 (6) Membership fees